 How will this make you feel?

 How will others benefit?

-Keep this list with you and read it daily … modifying it as needed as you are gaining momentum and realizing the benefits
+Keep this list with you and read it daily … modifying it as needed as you are gaining momentum and realizing the benefits.

 Use visual cues to remind you of the habit you are working on.
 For example:

-If you want to remember to drink more water, have a water glass out where you will see it every morning
+If you want to remember to drink more water, have a water glass out where you will see it every morning.

-If you are working on a habit that you’ve determined happens during meetings, take your watch off and put it in front of you as a reminder
+If you are working on a habit that you’ve determined happens during meetings, take your watch off and put it in front of you as a reminder.

 Charles Duhigg, an investigative reporter for The New York Times, has written a book to help us with our habits.
 It is called The Power of Habit: Why We Do What We Do in Life and Business.
-This book is a serious look at the science of habit formation and change.
+This book takes a serious look at the science of habit formation and change.
 Resist the “oh-no” feeling that can be generated when the word “science” is used.
 This book explains science in layman terms and shares case studies that bring concepts to life.

 Duhigg is encouraging about how the science can be used.
 “Once you understand that habits can be rebuilt, the power becomes easier to grasp, and the only option left is to get to work.”